 Biological Aid Products

 Maintaining steady levels of beneficial bacteria in your aquarium is crucial for its overall health.
 A number of available products can help you with stimulating bacterial colony growth.
 However, bacteria colonies do not grow instantly, so you should keep an eye out for the concentration of ammonia and nitrates until the bacteria are fully developed.
+For biological filter media, Seachem Matrix could be a great weapon in your filtration arsenal.

 Each species of fish and plants require certain pH conditions, so ensuring the right level of pH is crucial.
 The best and most convenient way to do so is to use source water with the required pH level.
 However, that is not always possible.